friveramariani/PRCubeStars/images.md

 <img src="Images/Yajaira-MarsAnalogMission.jpg" alt="hi" class="inline"/>
-***Dr. Yajaira Sierra Sastre in her Mars-Analog mission!***: In this image, we see PRCubeStars **mission director*** Dr. Sierra-Sastre during her participation in the 4-months long Mars-analog mission in the project HI-SEAS (acronym for Hawaii Space Exploration Analog and Simulation).
-This six-crew mission, into which 700 applications were submitted and Dr. Sierra-Sastre was the only Hispanic in the crew, addressed nutritional strategies for deep-space explorations (fotographic credit to Dr. Sian Proctor).
+***Dr. Yajaira Sierra Sastre in her Mars-Analog mission!***: Dr. Sierra-Sastre during her participation in the 4-months long Mars-analog mission, HI-SEAS (acronym for Hawaii Space Exploration Analog and Simulation).
+This six-crew mission, into which 700 applications were submitted and Dr. Sierra-Sastre was the only Hispanic in the crew, addressed nutritional strategies for deep-space explorations (photo credit: Dr. Sian Proctor).

 <img src="Images/Portada-PerlaDelSur.jpg" alt="hi" class="inline"/>
 ***PRCubeStars' Students and Mentor (Mrs. Carmen Noble) on the cover page***.
-Very nice edition (March 30th, 2016) in [*La Perla Del Sur*](http://www.periodicolaperla.com/), which is a local newspaper in the city of Ponce, PR.
+Very nice edition (March 30th, 2016) by [*La Perla Del Sur*](http://www.periodicolaperla.com/), which is a local newspaper in the city of Ponce, PR.
 Ponce is where the Thomas Armstrong Toro, a Math and Sciences specialized high school, is located.
-From this school students and physics Mrs. Carmen Noble (also a mentor in PRCubeStars) were recruited to be part of the PRCubeStars team. **(March 30th, 2016)**
+From this school, students and physics teacher Mrs. Carmen Noble were recruited to be part of the PRCubeStars team. **(March 30th, 2016)**

 <script>
   (function(i,s,o,g,r,a,m){i['GoogleAnalyticsObject']=r;i[r]=i[r]||function(){